 -

-Measure seat depth against your leg length; deep seats often need an ottoman for shorter legs.
+Measure seat depth against your leg length; deep seats often work better with an ottoman if you are shorter.

 -